Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-1.md

 ### Exercise 4 {initial-collapse-state="collapsed" collapsible="true" id="classes-interfaces-exercise-4"}

-You have a simple messaging app that has some basic message functionality, but you want to add some functionality for _smart_ messages without significantly duplicating your code.
+You have a simple messaging app that has some basic functionality, but you want to add some functionality for _smart_ messages without significantly duplicating your code.

 In the code below, define a class called `SmartMessenger` that inherits from the `BasicMessenger` class but delegates the implementation to an instance of the `BasicMessenger` class.

-In the `SmartMessenger` class, override the `sendMessage()` function for sending smart messages.
+In the `SmartMessenger` class, override the `sendMessage()` function to send smart messages.
 The function must accept a `message` as an input and return a printed statement: `"Sending a smart message: $message"`.
 In addition, call the `sendMessage()` function from the `BasicMessenger` class and prefix the message with `[smart]`.